 The composition of American public schools has evolved, and the education system is struggling to accommodate the diversity of the student population.
 Immigrant students face barriers that prevent them from receiving the same quality of education as native English speakers.
 There are many ways in which schools could break down these barriers and provide an equally excellent education to all students.
 Schools could hire bilingual teachers or translators to resolve miscommunications and to take a burden off of child translators.
-Segregation between classmates could be minimized by modifying the curriculum to include topics of diversity and foreign languages.
-Schools …show more content…
+Segregation between classmates could be minimized by modifying the curriculum to include topics …show more content…

 Furthermore, schools should encourage parents to volunteer and help children practice their language in real-world scenarios outside of the classroom.
 In order to combat the segregation, language barriers, and adult responsibilities that immigrant children often face, schools should hire translators, educate students about foreign languages and cultures, implement dual-immersion programs, and provide ways to practice language skills outside of the classroom.